Here's What You Need To Know Before Getting Into Birding

 Tip #2: Find and follow other birders

 Bring your birding to the next level by connecting with local groups via park websites or Facebook groups that organize bird-watching experiences.
 Bird walks, for example, are a fun and easy way to get exposure to well-informed enthusiasts.
-Jean says it wasn't until she was invited on a bird walk by a colleague her fascination manifested into action. "[This colleague] was a big supporter of connecting Black naturalists and told me that the walk would be led by brothers Jeffrey and Jason Ward, who I had to Google at the time," she says.
+Alford says it wasn't until she was invited on a bird walk by a colleague that her fascination manifested into action. "[This colleague] was a big supporter of connecting Black naturalists and told me that the walk would be led by brothers Jeffrey and Jason Ward, who I had to Google at the time," she says.
 "I was so glad that I did, and I was almost starstruck when meeting them and realizing that these are two Black men that bird and are THRIVING.
 Seeing someone I could identify with birding is what really propelled my confidence that THIS is what I wanted to do."

 Tip #3: Download these helpful apps

-"You'll need at least one identification app downloaded, like The Cornell Lab's Merlin Bird ID app or the Audubon's Bird Guide app, and one checklist recorder such as eBird or Notes," Jean suggests.
+"You'll need at least one identification app downloaded, like The Cornell Lab's Merlin Bird ID app or the Audubon's Bird Guide app, and one checklist recorder such as eBird or Notes," Alford suggests.
 "When you're starting out, sometimes you'll need to quickly look up a bird by color or size, and that's where the apps come in handy.
 And you always want to try and record the birds you see, whether it's two or 65, because it's always cool to see how far you've come [over the years]!"

 Advertisement